indigo-dc/tts/gitbook/admin.md

 ### Basic Configuration (main.conf)
 The main configuration for the TTS is `main.conf`.
+The TTS comes shipped with sane defaults, you only need to touch settings that you want to change.

+Typical values that should be changed during the initial setup are:
+- HostName, changing to the actual fully qualified hostname
+- Port, can be removed if the incomming traffic will arrive at port 80 for http or 443 for https
+- ListenPort, will be set to the internal port the TTS is listening at

+And for production use:
+- ssl, set to 'true'
+- CaCertFile, set to the path to the file
+- CertFile, set to the path to the file
+- KeyFile, set to the path to the file

 | Key | Description | Default |
 | :---: | --- | :---: |